avinashg0y4l/lighthouse-chatbot/README.md

 2.  **Milestone 2 (Weeks 7-11):** NLP Integration (Voice & Multilingual) & Refinements (In Progress)
 3.  **Milestone 3 (Weeks 12-14):** Security, Scalability, Admin & Release Prep

-## Contributing

-Contributions are welcome!
-Please follow standard open-source practices:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them with clear messages.
-4. Push your branch to your fork (`git push origin feature/your-feature-name`).
-5. Create a Pull Request back to the main repository's `main` branch.

-Please refer to the `CONTRIBUTING.md` file (to be created) for more detailed guidelines and coding standards.
-Report bugs or suggest features using the GitHub Issues tab.

 ## License